Can you collect unemployment after being incarcerated in the US?

 Yes.
 But eligibility depends on state law and you may only collect unemployment benefits after you are released from prison.
 If you have completed your sentence or know your release date, below is what you need to know.

-Tip: If you are over 65, you may apply for Social Security Disability Insurance or Supplemental Security Income while in prison.
-Benefits will begin when you leave.
+Tip: If you are 65 or older, you may apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) while still incarcerated.
+Payments cannot begin until after you are released.

 Quick take: can you collect unemployment after being incarcerated in the US?

 - Yes.
-All eligible American citizens including felons and convicts may receive unemployment benefits.
+All eligible U.S. citizens, including felons and people with past convictions, may receive unemployment benefits once they are released and otherwise qualify.

-- If you are over 65, you may qualify for supplemental Security Income.
+- If you are 65 or older, you may also qualify for Supplemental Security Income once you are released.

-- If the court sentenced you to more than 12 months in prison, you may have to reapply for unemployment when you complete your sentence.
+- If a court sentenced you to more than 12 months, you may need to file a brand-new application for benefits such as SSI once you complete your sentence, rather than simply resuming payments.

-- Upon release, you will receive “gate money,” but the amount depends on state law.
+- Upon release, you receive "gate money," but the amount depends on state law.
+Most states that provide it pay $10 to $50; California pays $200.

-- If you know your release date, contact your case worker to apply for benefits.
+- If you know your release date, contact your case worker to begin the benefits application process before you get out.

 Are ex-cons and felons eligible for unemployment benefits?